Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 Channel your cosmic enlightenment by deftly dodging and efficiently disassembling your foes through stunning strikes and a whirlwind of martial art attacks.

-Subclasses: Way of the Four Elements, Way of the Open Hand, Way of Shadow
+• Subclasses: Way of the Four Elements, Way of the Open Hand, Way of Shadow

-Best Subclass: Way of the Open Hand
+• Best Subclass: Way of the Open Hand

-Weapons Proficiencies: Simple Weapons, Shortswords
+• Weapons Proficiencies: Simple Weapons, Shortswords

-In Baldur’s Gate 3, the Monk stands as a disciplined martial artist, channeling their inner energy to achieve remarkable physical feats and spiritual insight.
+In Baldur’s Gate 3, the Monk is a disciplined martial artist, channeling their inner energy to achieve remarkable physical feats and spiritual insight.
 Known for their unarmed combat, swift agility, and distinct mystical powers, Monks are a combination of unarmed strikes, polearms, and spells.
 Monk gameplay revolves around swift movement, focused single-target damage, and the ability to stun opponents.

-Among the Monk’s subclasses, the Way of the Open Hand shines as the best choice.
+Among the Monk’s subclasses, the Way of the Open Hand is the best choice.
 It empowers Monks to excel in ranged combat and adapt seamlessly to different situations by controlling the battlefield.
 This path offers a versatile and engaging playstyle that can prove highly rewarding, especially for players who relish strategic combat and crafting unique character builds.
 They can avoid combat in dialogues, following their philosophy and chosen path.

 Paladin